TESSERA, a pixelwise geospatial foundation model

 Activity

-Summary of the "Nine Recommendations" and Biodiversity Monitoring Standards Framework papers from the US-UK Forum I attended in the summer of 2025, connecting them to my thoughts on collective knowledge systems and TESSERA.
+Summary of the Nine Recommendations and Biodiversity Monitoring Standards Framework papers from the NAS/Royal Society US-UK Forum in summer 2025, and how they connect to my work on collective knowledge systems, TESSERA, and evidence synthesis.

 Trip report from the Indian AI Impact Summit in New Delhi, covering the massive expo, a conversation with Yann LeCun, a hackathon/talk at IIT-Delhi, networking at the British High Commission, and reflections on the summit declaration's shift from safety to progress and equitable access.